 Pools are destroyed by using the zpool destroy command.
 This command destroys the pool even if it contains mounted datasets.

 # zpool destroy tank

-Be very careful when you destroy a pool.
-Make sure you are destroying the right pool and you always have copies of your data.
+Caution - Be very careful when you destroy a pool.
+Ensure that you are destroying the right pool and you always have copies of your data.
 If you accidentally destroy the wrong pool, you can attempt to recover the pool.
 For more information, see Recovering Destroyed ZFS Storage Pools.

-The act of destroying a pool requires that data be written to disk to indicate that the pool is no longer valid.
+The act of destroying a pool requires data to be written to disk to indicate that the pool is no longer valid.
 This state information prevents the devices from showing up as a potential pool when you perform an import.
 If one or more devices are unavailable, the pool can still be destroyed.
-However, the necessary state information won't be written to these damaged devices.
+However, the necessary state information won't be written to these unavailable devices.

-These devices, when suitably repaired, are reported as potentially active when you create a new pool, and appear as valid devices when you search for pools to import.
-If a pool has enough faulted devices such that the pool itself is faulted (meaning that a top-level virtual device is faulted), then the command prints a warning and cannot complete without the -f option.
-This option is necessary because the pool cannot be opened, so whether data is stored there or not is unknown.
+These devices, when suitably repaired, are reported as potentially active when you create a new pool.
+They appear as valid devices when you search for pools to import.
+If a pool has enough UNAVAIL devices such that the pool itself is UNAVAIL (meaning that a top-level virtual device is UNAVAIL), then the command prints a warning and cannot complete without the –f option.
+This option is necessary because the pool cannot be opened, so whether data is stored there is unknown.
 For example: